Jeremy Burge: Writing and Podcasting

+In August 2023, Radio New Zealand reported that Burge was writing for Mobile Tech Journal.
+As of 2026, Burge writes regular news and analysis on public transport on Express Transit.

-Between 2017 and 2023, Burge appeared frequently on podcasts from Relay FM and The Incomparable.
+Since 2017, Burge has appeared frequently on podcasts from Relay As of 2026, Burge is a regular contributor covering transport for ABC Radio Melbourne.

 Public speaking

 The Evening Standard reported that Burge "lectured on the history and social impact of emojis" at TEDxEastEnd at London's Hackney Empire in 2017.
-In addition, Burge has spoken at conferences such as The Next Web in Amsterdam, Smart Future in Riga, Design Matters in Copenhagen and Úll in Killarney.
+Burge has spoken at conferences such as The Next Web in Amsterdam, Smart Future in Riga, Design Matters in Copenhagen and Úll in Killarney.

 Institutions that have hosted Burge include Eton College, Eye Magazine, Google, London Design Museum, The British Library, and University College London.

-World Emoji Day

-World Emoji Day is a "global celebration of emoji" created by Burge in 2014.
-According to the New York Times, he created the day on "July 17 based on the way the calendar emoji is shown on iPhones".
-Burge told Axios in 2017 that "Tim Cook tweeted about [World Emoji Day] this year so I was kind of excited about that".